Certificate Overview

 Complete the Delta Internship

 To earn a Delta Certificate, you must also complete a Delta Internship, which includes completing a Teaching-as-Research Project.
 In preparation for the Delta Internship, you need to complete 2 Δ’s and the Teaching Plan 4-Week Series.
-The 4-week series explores key topics in evidence-based teaching as you build a sample aligned teaching plan: measurable learning outcomes, assessments that promote learning, and equitable and engaging activities.
-In order to enroll in Teaching Plan 4-Week Series, you must have taken Delta or Delta-approved course(s) totaling at least 2 Δ’s.
+The four-week series explores key topics in evidence-based teaching as you build a sample aligned teaching plan: measurable learning outcomes, assessments that promote learning, and equitable and engaging activities.
+To enroll in the Teaching Plan 4-Week Series, you must have taken Delta or Delta-approved course(s) totaling at least 2 Δ’s.

 Certificate Capstone